MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 These key-value pairs are set, by default, in the Headers of the REST call made by Azure Pipelines.

 You can use `AuthToken` to make calls into Azure DevOps, such as when your check will call back with a decision.
-The `AuthToken` is restricted to the scope of the pipeline run from which the Azure Function / REST API check call was made.
+The `AuthToken` is restricted to the scope of the pipeline run from which the check call was made.

-### Sending a Decision back to Azure DevOps
+### Send a Decision back to Azure DevOps

-Your Azure Function / REST API check must use the following REST API endpoint to communicate a decision back to Azure Pipelines:
+Your check must use the following REST API endpoint to communicate a decision back to Azure Pipelines:
 - `POST {PlanUri}/{ProjectId}/_apis/distributedtask/hubs/{HubName}/plans/{PlanId}/events?api-version=2.0-preview.1`
 - Headers: `Basic: {AuthToken}`
 - Body: